pronoiac/the-manual/the-manual.md

 The next day.
 Tuesday.
 The seven inch mix.
-The attitude to mixing the seven inch l1as to be a lot more controlled.
+The attitude to mixing the seven inch was to be a lot more controlled.
 We are afraid there is not the room for the wild creative gestures of the 12" mix, where the only constraints are that the physical and sexual elements of the track are left naked and the dancer should never be let free from the grip of the groove.

 The seven inch should very definitely be mixed using the small speakers in the studio.